aamnarif/damp-mould-risk-digital-twin/README.md

 damp problems.

-Risk indices here are **physics-derived indicators**, not models trained on labelled mould inspections — no such labels exist in this dataset.
+Risk indices here are **physics-derived indicators**, not models trained on labelled mould inspections, no such labels exist in this dataset.
 Validating them against real damp and mould inspection records is the single most important next step, and the Limitations page in the app sets out the rest.